K. C. Irving: 1963 Irving refinery strike

 After joining the Oil, Chemical and Atomic Workers International Union in 1960, 145 Saint John Irving oil refinery workers pushed for the prevailing wage rate at Canadian oil refineries.
 The Irving refinery had high productivity but relatively low wages for the sector.
 Irving's counter-offer was below the wage-rate, leading to a strike in September 1963.
 The strikers called for a boycott of Irving gas stations, which gained some public support.
 Irving secured a court injunction against pickets at the gas stations and other secondary pickets.
 At least a dozen Irving truck driver depots in Quebec struck in sympathy with the refinery workers.
 On one march through downtown Saint John, refinery workers also burned K. C. Irving in effigy.

 The strike became a national issue.
 The union appealed for donations from across the country, asking Canadians "Are you going to allow that a group of workers be slaughtered by an employer whose trade union notions are those of feudalism?"
 In addition to court injunctions limiting pickets at the refinery as well as banning secondary pickets at other Irving facilities, Irving also hired replacement workers or scabs.
 When a settlement was finally achieved in March 1964, Irving conceded wage increases masquerading as "merit pay" while a judge ruled the union pay Irving $2,000 for damaging his reputation.

 Offshore holdings

 Irving fought many battles with the federal government over income tax, business tax and inheritance tax policies.
-On 23 December 1971, following a particularly tough series of battles, he left Canada, ostensibly because of the estate tax situation: the Federal government planned to abolish estate taxes while the government of Premier Richard Hatfield (along with the other Maritime governments) planned to introduce an estate tax in its place.
+On 23 December 1971, following a particularly tough series of battles, he left Canada and re-settled in Nassau, Bahamas, ostensibly because of the estate tax situation: the Federal government planned to abolish estate taxes while the government of Premier Richard Hatfield (along with the other Maritime governments) planned to introduce an estate tax in its place.

 Although he remained as majority shareholder, his sons controlled the daily operations of the conglomerate.
 From 1972 until his death, Irving would visit New Brunswick for "6 months, less a day" each year.
 In 2018, Forbes magazine estimated that the Irvings' net worth was $US12 billion.